-Moreover, we measured the surface propensity of cationic tetrabutylammonium at the aqueous liquid-vapor interface by liquid jet XPS and the effect of this surfactant on ozone uptake to aqueous bromide solutions.
-The positively charged nitrogen group in TBA, along with its surface activity, leads to an enhanced interfacial concentration of bromide and the [Br·OOO]- intermediate due to electrostatic interactions.
+Moreover, we measured the surface propensity of cationic tetrabutylammonium (TBA) at the aqueous liquid-vapor interface by liquid jet XPS and the effect of this surfactant on ozone uptake to aqueous bromide solutions.
+The positively charged nitrogen group in TBA, along with its surface activity, leads to an enhanced interfacial concentration of bromide and the [Br·OOO]- intermediate due to electrostatic interactions as discussed for the simpler hexylammonium before.
 In parallel, in kinetic experiments for the same system, a strongly enhanced ozone loss rate in the presence of TBA on the surface of bromide solutions was observed.
-An attenuation model was developed to account for the attenuation of photoelectrons by the carbon-rich layer of the TBA surfactant.
-The more quantitative analysis demonstrates that TBA-Br increases the local density of bromide ions by a factor of 20 above that of a neat aqueous bromide solution at the same bulk concentration.
+A similar model as above was used to account for the attenuation of photoelectrons by the carbon-rich layer of the TBA surfactant.
+The more quantitative analysis demonstrates that TBA increases the local density of bromide ions by a factor of 20 above that of a neat aqueous bromide solution at the same bulk concentration.
 Similarly, mixing TBA-Br with NaCl at seawater concentration leads to an interfacial bromide ion density enhanced by about 43% compared to the corresponding mixture of just NaBr and NaCl.
 Still, the reaction rates of O3 with these solutions were not simply proportional to the interfacial bromide concentrations, as other effects, such as the different interfacial structure, or the stabilization of the reaction intermediate are additional factors influencing reactivity.
-Aliphatic amines and amino acids are important positively charged surfactants at the sea surface microlayer (the topmost organic-rich layer), with an average concentration in the range of 50-1500 ng L-1.
+Aliphatic amines and amino acids are important positively charged surfactants associated with the sea surface microlayer (the topmost organic-rich layer), with an average concentration in the range of 50-1500 ng L-1.
 This work shows that they may exert strong effects on halogen activation processes and their presence should be considered when it comes to assessing the impact of halogen chemistry on the atmospheric oxidation capacity and the climate.

-The overall aim of this PhD work has been to obtain molecular level knowledge of halide liquid-vapor interfaces, which could be used for better understanding the fundamental marine atmospheric chemistry and quantitative atmospheric chemical models, to support future assessments of halogen chemistry on atmospheric oxidation capacity and climate.
+The overall aim of this PhD work has been to obtain molecular level knowledge of halide solution-vapor interfaces, which could be used for better understanding the fundamental marine atmospheric chemistry and quantitative atmospheric chemical models, and to support future assessments of halogen chemistry on atmospheric oxidation capacity and climate.